Terms and Conditions

-You can change the personal information in your IU Health profile at any time by clicking on "Edit Profile" on the navigation bar at the top of any page on our site.
+If you have registered an account to use a Digital Service, you may be able to change the information that you provide at any time by clicking on "Edit Profile" within your account section.
 If you forget your password, click on "Forgot Password?" at the top of any page and we will walk you through the process of resetting your password.

-Unsubscribing from our free health e-mails does not delete your personal information from our system, even if you unsubscribe from all e-mails.
-We will delete your personal registration information from the active and searchable areas of our system at your request.
-Be aware, however, that it is not feasible for us to remove every electronic record that may contain your data.
-We cannot remove copies of your information that may exist in records we create as backup in case our main data is lost.
-We also cannot delete information from anonymous, aggregated databases.
-This information cannot be linked to you.
-IU Health maintains and archives all personally identifiable information provided by users.
-This data is retained in our archives and not deleted.
+Unsubscribing from our free health emails does not delete the information you provide to us from our system, even if you unsubscribe from all emails.
+We will delete your registration information from the active and searchable areas of our system at your request.
+Be aware, however, that it is not feasible for us to remove every electronic record that may contain your information, such as from backup and systems.
+Also, we may change this information and store it in anonymous, de-identified, or aggregated databases.
+This type of information cannot be linked to you and will not be deleted.

-To have your registration information removed, send your request by email.
-You will receive a confirmation from us.
+To have your registration information removed, send your request by email at email@example.com.
+Please contact us again if you do not receive a confirmation from us.

-If you have any concerns about the security or privacy of your personal identifiable information on the IU Health Web site, please contact us by email or send a written notification to:
+If you have any questions or concerns regarding this Notice, or the collection, retention, or management of any information on our Digital Services, please contact us by email at firstname.lastname@example.org or send a written notification to:

 IU Health Marketing and Corporate Communications